 Mr Dawkins’ wide general urology experience includes benign prostatic hyperplasia (BPH), bladder cancer, urinary tract infections (UTI), prostate cancer, functional reconstruction, continence restoration, urinary infection, penoscrotal surgery, circumcision and vasectomy procedure including reversal.

-He is an expert in medical procedures related to nerve blocks for chronic pain, prolapse repairs, bladder botox, bladder neck injection for incontinence, suprapubic catheters, female and reconstructive urology, bladder instillation, prostate biopsy, hydrocelectomy, orchidectomy, orchiopexy for undescended testicle (UDT), prostate-specific antigen (PSA) test, transurethral resection of a bladder tumour (TURBT) and prostate cancer diagnostics and prostatectomy (TURP).
+He is an expert in medical procedures related to nerve blocks for chronic pain, prolapse repairs, bladder neck injection for incontinence, suprapubic catheters, female and reconstructive urology, bladder instillation, prostate biopsy, hydrocelectomy, orchidectomy, orchiopexy for undescended testicle (UDT), prostate-specific antigen (PSA) test, transurethral resection of a bladder tumour (TURBT) and prostate cancer diagnostics and prostatectomy (TURP).

 Mr Dawkins qualified with Bachelor of Medicine and Bachelor of Surgery degrees from University College London Hospitals NHS Foundation Trust in 1984.
 He trained through the Middlesex Hospital/UCLH and Institute of Urology on the North Thames rotation with extensive experience in civilian as well as military hospitals covering all aspects of urology including trauma and post-trauma stress disorders.